ohir/here/README.md

 Package here provides three debug printer functions: Dump, Printf, and Pif.

-When used direct, those functions write to the os.Stderr; if guarded by the Verbose function they can write to any io.StringWriter provided or be turned off (substituted with a noop versions).
+When used direct, those functions write to the `os.Stderr`.
+If guarded by the `Verbose` function, they can write to any `io.StringWriter` provided or be turned off (substituted with a noop versions).
 It is possible to simultanously have many sets of Here printers - each set writing to distinct destination.

 ``` go
 // package API: